Sanction Guidelines

 Why it matters

 Sanction Guidelines offers a clearer framework for deciding next steps.
-It helps leaders focus on:

 -

-the evidence
+The evidence

 -

-the seriousness of the behaviour
+The seriousness of the behaviour

 -

-the harm caused
+The harm caused

 -

-the wider context
+The wider context

-Sanction Guidelines supports headteachers and senior leaders to:
+Sanction guidelines supports headteachers and senior leaders to:

 -

-consider behaviour incidents in a measured and consistent way
+Consider incidents in a measured and consistent way

 -

-assess harm, culpability, and context before deciding on a sanction
+assess harm, culpability and context before deciding on a sanction

 -

-avoid reactive decision-making in high-pressure situations
+avoid reactive decision-making in high pressure situations

 -